GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/injecting-multiple-resources-into-wp-cli/en.md

 # Injecting multiple resources into WP-CLI

-In the previous recipe, we only retrieved (and injected into WP-CLI) a single user ID.
+In the previous tutorial lesson, we only retrieved (and injected into WP-CLI) a single user ID.
 Now, let's retrieve multiple user IDs while executing a single GraphQL query.

 In this GraphQL query: